apigee/api-platform-samples/sample-proxies/oauth-verify-accesstoken/README.md

 # Note

-As, this flow involves generation of access token before requesting the protected resource, the "invoke.sh" will guide you through the generation of access token flow.
+As, this flow involves generation of access token before requesting the protected resource, the `invoke.sh` script will guide you through the generation of access token flow.
 Simply follow prompts.